juraj-hrivnak/Pakku/docs/topics/Managing-Projects.md

 plus optionally specified file ID (using `:` as separator) and allows multiple projects to be added.

-### Examples

-Adding the latest version of project:
+Adding the latest version of a project.

 ```
 %pakku% add jei
 ```

-Adding the latest version of project using the project's CurseForge and Modrinth ID:
+Adding the latest version of a project using its CurseForge and Modrinth ID:

 ```